Hayley96/Hayley96/README.md

 ---

 - 🧠 I’m currently exploring new things in technology
 - ⚡ Fun fact: ...
-I love to play football
+I like to play football, gaming, and exploring new places

 ---